TheFinalDawn/virus-troll/README.md

+Don't worry, the viruses here are fake.
+If you find someone has uploaded a dangerous virus here, please open an issue detailing the file.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/TheFinalDawn/virus-troll/edit/master/README.md) to maintain and preview the content for your website in Markdown files.